desarrolloacuarel/Acuarel-Sync/README.md

 ### 1.1.0

-Autodetection of SO (In case of windows adds wsl else not)
+Autodetection of SO (In case of windows adds wsl else not).
+Code optimization and upgrades.
+Changes in the configuration file.
+Labels for each destination for custom notification on each execution.